 Popular with everyone for its constant choice of attractions, or simply the option to relax and people watch if you would rather, Mill Avenue District is a very well planned, pedestrian friendly locale.

-You are close enough to the lake to be able to take advantage of the many concerts and festivals on offer as well.
+You are also close enough to the lake to be able to take advantage of the many concerts and festivals on offer as well.
 A real sense of community can be felt here.

 13. Papago Park